sunnysideup/silverstripe-scaled-uploads/README.md

 If you would like to batch process existing images then you can use the [Resize All Images Module](https://github.com/sunnysideup/silverstripe-resize-all-images/) that extends this module.

+## Providing more guidance to the user when uploading images

+Use the [Perfect CMS Images Module](https://github.com/sunnysideup/silverstripe-perfect_cms_images) to provide more guidance to the user when uploading images.

 ## Rotation

 This extension no longer supports auto-rotation of JPG images (i.e. portrait images taken with digital cameras or cellphones).
-However, this should now also be part of Silverstripe core functionality - see  `vendor/silverstripe/assets/src/InterventionBackend.php:278` (not sure if or how this works).
+However, this should now also be part of Silverstripe core functionality if you are using ImageMagick instead of GD - see  `vendor/silverstripe/assets/src/InterventionBackend.php:278` (not sure if or how this works).